sergey-sh/scrand/README.md

 # scrand
-GUI for control androide phone over usb and adb (Developer Mode should be enabled)
+GUI for control Android phone over usb and adb (Developer Mode should be enabled)

 # Install
 ```bash